ajaymur91/PoissonSolver/README.txt

 * Run the submission script "jobsc". alter this file to suit your batch server system (or computer)..

 Disclaimer:
-* This is the preliminary build and requires plenty of documentation/clean up.
 * At this point the most reusable part of the code is solving an AX=B system using conjugate gradients optimization.
 * If you are interested in using this for your research or would like to develop this further, catch me at (ajaymur91 at gmail dot com)